Day for Night

 She established Day for Night in 2006, drawing together her interests and diverse background in film festivals, distribution and screen translation.
 Whilst based in London, Sonali has spent extended periods working abroad since then – returning to Paris, as well as in Copenhagen and various cities in Asia – drawing from a range of varied cultural experiences and working practices which have strongly informed Day for Night’s philosophy.

-Sonali is a highly experienced subtitler, having worked in subtitling in tandem with her work in film.
-She has over 16 years’ experience in managing multi-language audio-visual projects, French>English and English>English/hard-of-hearing subtitling, as well as offering technical and linguistic advice to independent filmmakers, producers, distributors, festivals and venues.
+Sonali is a highly experienced subtitler and translator, having worked in subtitling in tandem with her work in cinema.
+She has extensive experience in managing multi-language audio-visual projects, spotting, French>English and English>English/hard-of-hearing subtitling, as well as offering technical and linguistic advice to filmmakers, producers, distributors, festivals and venues.